fish-shell/fish-shell/doc_src/language.rst

 ..
 ENVVAR:: TERM

    the type of the current terminal.
-When fish tries to determine how the terminal works - how many colors it supports, what sequences it sends for keys and other things - it looks at this variable and the corresponding information in the terminfo database (see ``man terminfo``).
+When ghoti tries to determine how the terminal works - how many colors it supports, what sequences it sends for keys and other things - it looks at this variable and the corresponding information in the terminfo database (see ``man terminfo``).

    Note: Typically this should not be changed as the terminal sets it to the correct value.